Special Protection for Special Places

 Some visitors choose to bring pets along on their vacations.
 In Yosemite, pets have a few rules to follow.

 Each season, plants are crushed from bicycle travel in meadows, campgrounds, and picnic areas.
-Please respect park resources and keep bicycles on paved roads and paved trails.They are not allowed to travel off-trail, on unpaved trails, paved trails signed as disallowing bicycles, or in wilderness areas.
+Please respect park resources and keep bicycles and e-bikes on paved roads and paved trails.They are not allowed to travel off-trail, on unpaved trails, paved trails signed as disallowing bicycles, or in wilderness areas.
 Mountain biking opportunities are available in designated areas outside of Yosemite.
 Bicyclists under 18 years of age must wear a properly fitted bicycle helmet.
 Speed limit on paved bike paths is 15 mph for all transportation devices.

 Hiking and Climbing Safety